What Does a Certified Registered Nurse Anesthetist Do?

 Minimum qualifications

-To qualify you must have a MS degree.
-Current NYS RN License, CRNA Certification or GRNA certificate with letter qualifying to sit for the national boards.
+To qualify, you must have an MS degree.
+Current NYS RN License, CRNA Certification, or GRNA certificate with a letter qualifying to sit for the national boards.
 BLS and ACLS certification

 Required Licenses: CRNA-Certified RN Anesthetist, Registered Nurse License